Data Products | A Guide to Data Products

 3. Business canvas and MVDP: from “good idea” to something people dare to use

-4. Value: why this is actually worth the effort
+4. Value: why data products are worth the effort

 5. Interfaces first: sharing and data contracts

-6. In practice: product page, catalogue, components and lightweight governance
+6. In practice: product page, catalogue and components

 7. Quality and reliability: tiers, SLOs and response patterns